spryker/spryker-docs/docs/scos/user/features/202108.0/product-relations-feature-overview.md

 ![Rule group hierarchy](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Product+Relations/Product+Relations+Feature+Overview/202006.0/rule-group-hierarchy.png)

 When a product is evaluated on a level that has a rule and a rule group, the rule group is treated as a single rule.
-The diagram below shows how a product is evaluated against the rules on the previous screenshot.
+The following diagram shows how a product is evaluated against the rules on the previous screenshot.

 <details><summary markdown='span'>Product evaluation diagram</summary>